highfidelity/hifi-docs-grav-content/03.learn-with-us/09.create-a-tablet-app/docs.md

                 var readyEvent = {
                     "type": "ready",
                 };
                 // The event bridge handles events represented as a string the best.
-So we first create a Javascript object, then convert to stirng
+So we first create a Javascript object, then convert to string
                 EventBridge.emitWebEvent(JSON.stringify(readyEvent));
                 // Send an event when user click on each of the gemstone buttons
                 $(".gemstone-button").click(function(){